Saksham122004/Clockwork/README.md

 ## Micro Frame Video Forensic Extractor

-ChronoFrame is a Python-based digital forensics tool designed to extract micro-level frames from video files for detailed investigation and analysis.
+Clockwork is a Python-based digital forensics tool designed to extract micro-level frames from video files for detailed investigation and analysis.

 The tool allows investigators, researchers, and security analysts to capture frames at custom time intervals (seconds or milliseconds) to analyze events that occur too quickly for normal video playback.